Key Takeaways:

 What is Context Switching in OS?

-“Context Switching in Operating System occurs when the CPU pauses one process and shifts to another by saving the current state and loading the next.
+“Context Switching in Operating System (OS) occurs when the CPU pauses one process and shifts to another by saving the current state and loading the next.
 The OS keeps track of things like memory, CPU registers, and execution points during this switch.”

 This switch helps your system run multiple tasks smoothly on a single processor.